AbrahamX3/coffee-tracker/README.md

 1. Modify `.env.example` to `.env` and fill in every field.

 > [!WARNING]
-> Fail to fill all `.env` fields will result in an error as they are required.
+> Failing to fill all `.env` fields will result in an error as they are required.

-2. Run `pnpm install` to install all dependencies.
+2. Run `bun install` to install all dependencies.

-3. Run the development server with `pnpm dev`.
+3. Run the development server with `bun dev`.

 4. Open up [http://localhost:3000](http://localhost:3000) in your browser for the public view.